dotswg/dots-architecture/draft-ietf-dots-architecture.md

 active session with a DOTS server may reasonably expect some level of mitigation in response to a request for coordinated attack response.

+For a given DOTS client (administrative) domain, the DOTS server needs to be able to determine whether a given target resource is in that domain.
+For example, this could take the form of associating a set of IP addresses and/or prefixes per domain.
 The DOTS server enforces authorization of DOTS clients' signals for mitigation.
-The mechanism of enforcement is not in scope for this document, but is expected to restrict requested mitigation scope to addresses, prefixes, and/or services owned by the DOTS client's administrative domain, such that a DOTS client from one domain is not able to influence the network path to another domain.
+The mechanism of enforcement is not in scope for this document, but is expected to restrict requested mitigation scope to addresses, prefixes, and/or services owned by the DOTS client domain, such that a DOTS client from one domain is not able to influence the network path to another domain.
 A DOTS server MUST reject requests for mitigation of resources not owned by the requesting DOTS client's administrative domain.
 A DOTS server MAY also refuse a DOTS client's mitigation request for arbitrary reasons, within any limits imposed by business or service level agreements between client and server domains.
 If a DOTS server refuses a DOTS client's request for mitigation, the DOTS server MUST include the refusal reason in the server signal sent to the client.

 A DOTS server is in regular contact with one or more mitigators.
 If a DOTS server accepts a DOTS client's request for help, the DOTS server forwards a